-Our approach uses the latest research to help you put your learning into practice.
-You’ll train alongside other literacy leaders with similar responsibilities.
+The latest research influences this course and helps you put your learning into practice.
+You’ll be taught alongside fellow literacy leaders with similar responsibilities.

-This is a new National Professional Qualification (NPQ) developed by the Department for Education (DfE).
-Each of the new NPQs share the same common language and framework to help drive improvement across schools and other educational settings.
+This is a new National Professional Qualification (NPQ), developed by the Department for Education (DfE).
+Each of the new NPQs share the same common language and framework, helping to drive improvement across educational settings.

-With no project work and minimal time out of school, this NPQ is designed to fit around your busy timetable.
+Minimal disruption to your working schedule and no project work included, this NPQ is designed to suit your timetable.

 Accredited NPQ provider

-This programme will help you to offer all children in your school access to high-quality literacy in their education.
+You will have the ability to support all children within your school with their literacy and give access to high-quality literacy education.

-Become a true champion of literacy.
-You’ll develop a thorough understanding of how you can improve literacy in your subject, phase and school, using the latest evidence-based research.
+Exceed in literacy leading.
+You’ll develop a thorough understanding of how literacy can be improved in your subject, phase and school, using the latest evidence-based research.

-You’ll have the opportunity to connect with other literacy leaders, sharing your experiences and building a strong support network.
+Connect with fellow literacy leaders, share your experiences and build a strong support network.

-This programme is designed to fit with your busy teaching role and can be completed in bite-size chunks around your existing schedule.
+This programme can be completed in small chunks that work around your existing schedule.

-The new NPQs are all aligned.
-Your literacy leaders will benefit from an evidence-based framework with a common language which they can pass on to their colleagues.
+All NPQ courses are aligned.
+Your literacy leaders will benefit from an evidence-based framework with a common language, which they can inform their colleagues on.

-This programme gives literacy leaders a comprehensive and accessible evidence base.
-This allows them to bridge the gap between what they know and how to apply it effectively in your school, to improve literacy and outcomes for pupils.
+The NPQ gives literacy leaders a comprehensive and accessible evidence base.
+From this, you can bridge the gap between the theory and the application of knowledge, to improve literacy in your school and outcomes for pupils.

-By aligning staff professional development with wider school improvement priorities, you can make sure all pupils have access to high quality literacy support in their education.
+Align your staff’s professional development with wider school improvement priorities, and ensure all pupils have access to high quality literacy support in their education.

 This programme follows the Department for Education’s National Professional Qualification: Leading Literacy Framework.